Volleyball Drills

 Wall Sets

 Setter stands three feet from a wall and sets the ball repeatedly into the same spot above eye level.
-Goal: 30 consecutive clean sets without dropping.
-Builds soft hands, square shoulders, and the leg drive that pushes the ball through the contact.
 Works as a daily five-minute warm-up for setters at every level.

 Two-Ball Setting

 Two setters face each other ten feet apart, each with a ball.
-One setter sets ball A high; the partner sets ball B low and quick.
-They alternate the timing so both balls stay in the air.
-Builds quick hands and forces the setter to release one ball before catching the next.
-Intermediate skill that pays off when out-of-system plays force a fast second contact.
+One setter sets ball A high; the partner sets ball B low and quick, alternating the timing so both balls stay in the air.
+Pays off when out-of-system plays force a fast second contact.

 Target Setting